pdee/pdee/doc/variables-python-mode.rst

 When this variable is non-nil, two things happen when a buffer is set to `python-mode':

     1. `py-indent-offset' is guessed from existing code in the buffer.
        Only guessed values between 2 and 8 are considered.
 If a valid guess can't be made (perhaps because you are visiting a new file), then the value in `py-indent-offset' is used.

-2. `tab-width' is setq to `py-indent-offset' if not equal already. `indent-tabs-mode' inserts one tab one indentation level, otherwise spaces are used.
+    2. `indent-tabs-mode' is turned off if `py-indent-offset' does not equal `tab-width' (`indent-tabs-mode' is never turned on by Python mode).
+This means that for newly written code, tabs are only inserted in indentation if one tab is one indentation level, otherwise only spaces are used.

 Note that both these settings occur *after* `python-mode-hook' is run, so if you want to defeat the automagic configuration, you must also